 - Write headlines like they’re all your audience will see

 - Choose photos like audiences will not see the caption

-- Don’t imply action taken to prevent spread is fear-based if it’s logic or guidance-based
+- Don’t imply action taken to prevent spread is fear-based if it’s guidance-based

 - Be clear about what information will change

-Build stories and pages assuming your audience has never seen your coverage before.
+Build stories assuming your audience has never seen your coverage before.

 When it seemed like entire communities read the newspaper every day, you could reasonably assume many individuals were up to date on the latest developments of any major story.
 Today, many audiences get news via a mix of scanning headlines, gleaning news from social media,1 and reading in-depth stories, and 37% of Americans say2 they mostly bump into news and information, rather than actively seek it out.
 Some Americans actively avoid the news at times, too.3